andy5995/vs-fltk/src/app/README.md

-The source of the application itself, entrypoint for the runtime.
+The source of the main application itself, entrypoint for the runtime of custom apps, the internal browser & the builtin editor.